 Slip and Fall Accidents

-Many slip and fall victims suffer brain injuries when they trip and land on their head.
+Traumatic brain injuries are very common in slip and fall cases when customers trip and land on their head.
 Others suffer broken ankles, broken legs, torn knee ligaments, herniated discs in the neck and back, broken wrists, and torn rotator cuff injuries.
 Serious injuries usually result in large hospital bills, a lot of pain and suffering and lost wages.

 If you would like to discuss your Georgia Slip and Fall Accident with an experienced attorney, call Robert J. Fleming directly at (404) 525-5150 or contact us online.
 We are here to help.